The nutrition-packed almond does more than power busy snackers. It’s shifting entire agricultural industries.

 As our understanding of nutrition has evolved, so have the dietary recommendations we get from all kinds of experts, including the government.

 Dr. Daniel Sumner, professor of agricultural and resource economics at the University of California, Davis, can connect this shift to multiple major changes in what we grow, what we buy, and how we eat.
 “We’re all buying more fat these days,” Sumner notes, “including milk fat.
 Demand has gone up based on nutritionists saying, ‘Eat fat if you want to—it’s okay!’
 And everyone said, ‘Really?!
 I’ve always wanted to!’”
 But of course, there’s a hitch.
 Nutritional experts suggest that plant-based fats are best for us.
 More and more, consumers are also thinking of food as medicine, and they’re snacking more and sitting down for meals less frequently.

 For each of these trends, nutritious almonds—portable, crunchable, and mild-tasting—fit the bill perfectly.
 They’re so perfect, in fact, that California’s almond crops are breaking records and causing agricultural “ripple effects” across the globe.

-In 2018, California almond growers produced a record 2.3 billion pounds of almonds and shipped 735 million pounds to hungry consumers in the U.S. alone.
+In 2022, California almond growers produced 2.6 billion pounds of almonds.
 In fact, an impressive 80 percent of the world’s almonds are grown in California.
 But those almonds aren’t consumed as whole nuts alone.
 Demand for almond butter, almond milk, and, more recently, almond flour has bloomed, too.

 The ripple effect